 Tests.
-We will have two in-class midterms and a final exam.
-You may reference one two-sided $8.5"\times11"$ page of notes during each exam.
-You may not collaborate with your classmates or other individuals on the exam problems.
+We will have two timed take-home midterms and a final exam.
+You may reference one two-sided US Letter or A4-size page of notes during each exam.
+Calculators, collaboration, books, and the Internet are prohibited during exams.

-- " Midterm 1: Friday, September 29

-- " Midterm 2: Friday, November 3

-- " Final Exam: two hours, as scheduled by the registrar
+- " Midterm 1: two hours, distributed Friday, 2 March, due Monday, 5 March - " Midterm 2: two hours, distributed Friday, 30 March, due Monday, 2 April - " Final Exam: three hours, as scheduled by the registrar